phossa/phossa-cache/README.md

     cache.

-  - **Stampede**: Whenever cached object's lifetime is less than a configurable time, by certain percentage, the caching return false on 'isHit()' which will trigger re-generation of the object.
+  - **Stampede**: Whenever cached object's lifetime is less than a configurable time, by certain percentage, the cache will return false on 'isHit()' which will trigger re-generation of the object.

   - **Encrypt**: a simple extension to encrypt the serialized content